Media

 Students will analyse two media narratives and work collaboratively to develop, plan, create and distribute a narrative production in a chosen media form.
 Students are required to understand industry-specific roles and apply these.
 Furthermore, students will be able to discuss the influence of new media technologies on society, audiences, the individual, media industries and institutions.

-Students will complete three SACs and an end-of-semester written examination.
+Students will complete three SACs (written and practical) and an end-of-semester written examination.

 Unit 3:

-Students will analyse two media narratives and complete two short production experiments in one chosen media form as well as a production design plan for a major media production.
+Students will analyse a media narrative and understand the contexts that surround the construction.
+Students will complete two production experiments in one chosen media form as well as a production design plan for a major media production.
 This production can be in film, audio, print, web, photography or animation format.

 Unit 4:

-Students complete one SAC and their final media production.
+Students will complete one SAC and their final media production along with the requirements of the Unit 4 SAT.

 Key skills required